nais/doc/docs/auth/maskinporten/how-to/secure.md

 tags: [maskinporten, how-to]
 ---

-# Secure your API using Maskinporten
+# Secure your API with Maskinporten

 This how-to guides you through the steps required to secure your API using [Maskinporten](../README.md):